aegilops/spdx-dependency-submission-action/README.md

           correlator: ${{ steps.matrix_parser.outputs.correlator }}
 ```

+### Submitting non-HEAD refs and other branches to the default branch

-You can submit a dependency graph to the default branch from a different branch or a non-HEAD tag.
-This allows you to see Dependabot alerts on places other than the HEAD of the default branch.
+To let you to see Dependabot alerts on places other than the HEAD of the default branch, you can submit a dependency graph to the default branch from a different branch or a non-HEAD tag.
+This is not directly supported by Dependabot, but this Action uses a workaround to enable it.

 You can specify the `submitRef` input, which should be the name of the default branch, and the optional `scannedLabel` input is used to describe what was scanned.
 If `scannedLabel` is not provided, then the current ref is used instead.